kitpages/KitpagesDataGridBundle/README.md

 This Symfony2 Bundle is a simple datagrid bundle.
 It aims to be easy to use and extensible.

+## Warning version 3

+Version 3 is for symfony ~3.3 and ~4.0 and PHP 7, and only twig ~1.8

+Version 3 is here.
+You can switch to branch 2.x (or tags 2.x) if you want to stay on legacy version.

+There is no BC break in the usage between version 2 and version 3, but the version 3 is not compatible with symfony < 3.3.

 ## Warning version 2

 Version 2 is here.
 You can switch to branch 1.x (or tags 1.x) if you want to stay on legacy version.